Skip to main content

 Elements

-The <page> element identifies the start of a new page.
+The <pagebreak> element identifies the start of a new page.

 Notes

-• The <page> element must be placed at the top of a page, regardless of where the page number is located on the print page.
+• The <pagebreak> element must be placed at the top of a page, regardless of where the page number is located on the print page.

-• <page> can be used as a block and inline element.
+• Use as block or inline element.

-• <page> should only contain alpha-numeric content.
+• The element should only contain alpha-numeric content.

 • Example: A book has lessons 1 to 10.
 Each lesson starts again at page 1.
-For lesson 1, format page numbers as 1-1, 1-2, 1-3, etc. Start with <page id="page-1-1">1-1</page>.
-Lesson 2 starts with <page id="page-2-1">2-1</page>.
+For lesson 1, format page numbers as 1-1, 1-2, 1-3, etc. Start with <pagebreak id="pb-1-1">1-1</pagebreak>.
+Lesson 2 starts with <pagebreak id="pb-2-1">2-1</pagebreak>.

 • Unnumbered pages.
 Pages that are unnumbered, but part of the page number sequence must be included.
 Its id attribute must be part of the id sequence and its content must be empty.